Alewife Neighbors, Inc.

 Excerpt from Notice from Cambridge Dept. of Public Works:

-If you live or own property in Cambridge, especially in North Cambridge, Cambridge Highlands, Strawberry Hill, West Cambridge or Neighborhood 9 you should be aware of the proposed revisions to the Flood Insurance Rate Maps (FIRMs) proposed by the Federal Emergency Management Agency (FEMA).
+If you live or own property in Cambridge, especially in North Cambridge, Cambridge Highlands, Strawberry Hill, West Cambridge or Neighborhood 9 you should be aware of the revisions to the Flood Insurance Rate Maps (FIRMs) by the Federal Emergency Management Agency (FEMA) in 2010.
 Your property may be in the proposed new flood plain limits and you may be required to purchase flood insurance.
-FEMA is in the process of updating the flood maps for Cambridge and surrounding communities.
-This process will revise the limits of the flood plain, which in Cambridge is principally located in the Alewife area.
-Approximately 160 additional buildings are proposed to be included in the revised flood plain limits in Alewife.
+FEMA has updated the flood maps for Cambridge and surrounding communities.
+This process revised the limits of the flood plain, which in Cambridge is principally located in the Alewife area.
+Approximately 160 additional buildings were newly included in the revised flood plain limits in Alewife.

-The full announcement and further information is available at the DPW site: www.cambridgema.gov/theworks/stormwater/fema.html
+Further information is available at the DPW site: www.cambridgema.gov/theworks/ourservices/stormwatermanagement/stormwaterresources